The Environments of Luminous Fast Blue Optical Transients: Evidence for a Compact Object and Wolf-Rayet Star Merger Origin: Comparison of LFBOT Hosts to Field Galaxies and Other Transient Hosts

 We show the results of the rejection test in Figure~\ref{fig:sfms}.
-We find that we can reject the most mass-weighted SFR-$M_*$ distributions for LFBOTs, with their hosts seemingly preferring more SFR-weighted solutions but not the most SFR-weighted distributions.
-As another test of whether the 2D weighted distribution fits the LFBOT host galaxy SFR-$M_*$ distribution well, we perform Kolmogorov–Smirnov (KS) tests between the 1D LFBOT and weighted SFR and $M_*$ distributions\footnote{We choose KS over AD tests in this scenario as the speed of the KS test allows us to more quickly compare the LFBOT hosts to the large simulated galaxy population.}.
+We find that we can reject the most mass-weighted SFR-$M_*$ distributions for LFBOTs, with their hosts seemingly preferring more SFR-weighted solutions.
+As another test of whether the 2D weighted distribution fits the LFBOT host galaxy SFR-$M_*$ distribution well, we perform KS tests between the 1D LFBOT and weighted SFR and $M_*$ distributions\footnote{We choose KS over AD tests in this scenario as the speed of the KS test allows us to more quickly compare the LFBOT hosts to the large simulated galaxy population and the sensitivity of the AD test is not needed in this case.}.
 To encapsulate uncertainty on the LFBOT SFR and $M_*$ distributions in the KS tests, we randomly sample 10,000 realizations on their SFR and $M_*$ CDFs.
 We reject the null hypothesis in the same manner as the AD tests described previously.
-We find that we cannot reject the null hypothesis that LFBOTs trace the same 1D $M_*$ and SFR distributions as the weighted mock galaxy sample with $-11.9 \lesssim \log(A/B) \lesssim -10.6$, implying LFBOTs do indeed trace more SFR-weighted distributions in both the 1D and 2D tests.
+We find that we cannot reject the null hypothesis that LFBOTs trace the same 1D $M_*$ and SFR distributions as the weighted mock galaxy sample with $-15 \lesssim \log(A/B) \lesssim -10.6$, implying LFBOTs do indeed trace more SFR-weighted distributions in both the 1D and 2D tests.

 The LFBOT host preference for more SFR-weighted SFR-$M_*$ distributions is distinct from the other transient host populations.
 In Figure~\ref{fig:sfms}, it is apparent that SNe II and Ibc hosts prefer more $M_*$-weighted solutions than LFBOTs (however, these solutions are still relatively SFR-weighted), likely owing to their larger populations of more massive hosts with lower SFRs.
 Interestingly, we cannot find any SFR or $M_*$-weighted distribution that LGRBs or SLSNe-I prefer.
 This is almost certainly due their hosts lying well above the SFMS and being highly star-forming galaxies.
 Moreover, SLSN-I and LGRB progenitors are likely more dependent on metallicity than either SFR or $M_*$ (see Section \ref{sec:metallicity}).
 Importantly, this highlights that LFBOTs trace a separate low-mass, star-forming galaxy population than either of these transients, implying that their progenitor is dependent on different environmental factors for formation.
 We further note that we cannot rule out any solutions for SNe Ibn, as their hosts span a range of $M_*$ and SFR, with no obvious high-density region in the SFR-$M_*$ plane.
 This mitigates any reasonable comparison we can achieve between LFBOT and SNe Ibn hosts with this 2D test.